genielabs/HomeGenie/walkthrough.md

 HomeGenie can integrate also external services and make the data available to the system so that this can be used for automating tasks.

+The Weather widget itself is based on [Weather Underground](http://www.wunderground.com) service.
+It requires to register as a user in order to obtain a *service key* that is needed to make the widget functional (see options shown in the picture above).
+Once configured with a correct API key and restarted, the weather widget will retrieve updated forecast and other useful data for your location.

+This data can then be used to automate various taks.
 For example having motorized window shades to open or close on behalf of the sun position and the weather conditions (cloudy or not) or turning off the garden irrigation system if it's raining outside.

-The Weather widget is based on [Weather Underground](http://www.wunderground.com) service and requires that the user create an account in order to obtain a *service key* that is needed to make the widget functional (as shown in the picture above).

-You will learn later from this guide how to use widgets data in a Wizard Script or Automation Program to automate tasks.
+You will learn later from this guide how to use widgets' data in a Wizard Script or Automation Program to automate tasks.

 ### Alarm System

-If your home automation setup includes devices such as motion, smoke, co2 detectors, door/window sensors, then you can use them for a basic security alarm system.
+If your home automation setup includes devices such as motion/smoke/co2/etc.. detectors, door/window sensors, then you can use them to create a basic security alarm system.

 In the picture below, you can see options for the *Security Alarm Widget*.
 It can be configured to send e-mails when the alarm is triggered and/or to run an automation program when the system is armed/disarmed/triggered.